qbss/installit/README.md

             --changelog             - Fetch and view the insit changelog.
             --quiet|-q              - Runs in quiet mode.
 Errors still output.
             --debug|-D              - Enables the built-in bash debugging.
-            --no-check              - Do not check for version updates.
+            --no-check|-N           - Do not check for version updates.
+            --just-check|-J         - Only check for version updates.
             --update|-U             - Replace and/or update existing files.
             --uninstall|-u          - Uninstall files installed here.
             --available|-A          - Output all available programs.